mikemccracken/hs/README.md

 Type a few commands and decide that you want to reuse them?
 Run `hs <name of your snip> 5` to save the last 5 lines from history as a snip in a git repo at `~/.hs/` that you can keep synced up with other machines.

 Run it again with `hr <name of your snip> --any args you want`.
-It is run in the current shell, not a subshell.
+It is run in the current shell, not a subshell, so you can do things in snips that persistently change your shell environment like setting env vars or changing the current directory.

 ## get it